javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 let name = currentUser || defaultUser || "unnamed";
 */!*

-alert( name ); // outputs "John" -- the first truthy value
+alert( name ); // selects "John" – the first truthy value
 ```

 If both `currentUser` and `defaultUser` were falsy then `"unnamed"` would be the result.
 </li>
 <li>**Short-circuit evaluation.**

 Operands can be not only values, but arbitrary expressions.
 OR evaluates and tests them from left to right.
 The evaluation stops when a truthy value is reached, and the value is returned.
-The process is called "a short-circuit evaluation".
+The process is called "a short-circuit evaluation", because it goes as short as possible from left to right.

-This is especially notable when the expression given as the second argument has a side effect.
-Like variable assignment.
+This is clearly seen when the expression given as the second argument has a side effect.
+Like a variable assignment.

 If we run the example below, `x` will not get assigned: